apache/flink/docs/ops/deployment/mesos.md

 The Mesos scheduler currently resides with the JobManager but will be started independently of the JobManager in future versions (see [FLIP-6](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=65147077)).
-The proposed changes will also add a Dipsatcher component which will be the central point for job submission and monitoring.
+The proposed changes will also add a Dispatcher component which will be the central point for job submission and monitoring.

 ### Startup script and configuration overlays